llegomark/randommusings/src/content/blog/over-rainbow-laughter-love-life-antipolo.md

     def modify_behavior(self, new_behavior: 'Behavior'):
         """
-        Change behavior of an individual
+        Change the behavior of an individual.
         """
         self.behavior = new_behavior